Upcoming Children’s Theater in the DMV + Real Reviews

 After the show, we met some of the cast and Liv got her Playbill signed by the actor who played Aaron Samuels!

-Liv & Sarah excited to sea this performance!
-LOL
+Excited to sea this performance!

 Spells of the Sea